All Episodes

 God bless you for your truth telling.

-I'm an aged radio news chunkie going back to the days of Edward R. Murrow to Conkite, reasoner, Chancellor, uh, and uh swallowing hard Mike Wallace.
+I'm an aged radio news junkie going back to the days of Edward R. Murrow to Conkite, Reasoner, Chancellor, and swallowing hard Mike Wallace.

 Dr. Pillsbury wrote a phenomenal book on China's 1950 credo to overtake in 100 years the American economy, producing all of our goods, eventually strangling us with their economic prowess where they can walk in and take over.

-Uh I would love to have you add a signature to your nightly program talking about why we're in this conflict with China, where the importance lies, in fact, of controlling their ambitious activities and uh informing the American public as you have done so well with the Russian hoax, what may be occurring quietly behind the scenes and why Trump is doing a phenomenal job to put this.
+I would love to have you add a segment to your nightly program talking about why we're in this conflict with China, where the importance lies, in fact, of controlling their ambitious activities and informing the American public, as you have done so well with the Russian hoax, what may be occurring quietly behind the scenes and why Trump is doing a phenomenal job to put this.

 Well, look, I think it was a big announcement.

-And one thing I can tell you is he's a he's a constant negotiator.
+And one thing I can tell you is he's a constant negotiator.

-I mean, even during the campaign, I'd say, uh, I'd like an interview.
+I mean, even during the campaign, I'd say, I'd like an interview.

 I need it for 30 minutes.

-All right, well, let me have give me twenty and we'll call it there.
+All right, well, let me have, give me 20 and we'll call it there.

-All right, I'll and then I'd agree, and then we do eighteen or twenty, which would be a whole segment.
+And then I'd agree, and then we do 18 or 20, which would be a whole segment.

 That's how he works.

-But he's very look, all these new trade deals with Mexico, Canada, some of our your the NATO pressure that he put on, now he's got a deal in principle with Japan, and now he's pushing hard with China and China's currency is been tanking, so they're now coming back to the table.
+But he's very, look, all these new trade deals with Mexico, Canada, some of our NATO pressure that he put on, now he's got a deal in principle with Japan, and now he's pushing hard with China, and China's currency has been tanking, so they're now coming back to the table.

 I think that would be a bad calculation.

-And knowing Trump the way I kind of know him, I would suspect that Trump's gonna say to him, okay, but if you wait it out, then in no in January of twenty twenty-one when I'm re-elected and I'm serving and starting out my second term, the cost is gonna be this much higher.
+Knowing Trump the way I kind of know him, I would suspect that Trump's going to say to him, okay, but if you wait it out, then in January of 2021, when I'm reelected and I'm serving and starting out my second term, the cost is going to be this much higher.

 That's how he negotiates.

-Look, the trade deficit got as high as what, nearly five hundred billion.
+Look, the trade deficit got as high as, what, nearly $500 billion.

-You have a four hundred and nineteen point five billion dollar trade deficit with China.
+You have a $419.5 billion trade deficit with China.

 I believe in free trade, but I also believe in fair trade.